-The navigation system of the website is the core bridge between users and content.
-Especially for sites with rich content or deep hierarchy, a clear and efficient multi-level menu is crucial.
-AnQiCMS provides a powerful and flexible navigation list tag set.navList),Let you easily build and display a feature-rich multi-level menu.
+The navigation system of the website is the core bridge for users to interact with content, especially for sites with rich content or deep hierarchy, a clear and efficient multi-level menu is crucial.
+AnQiCMS provides a powerful and flexible navigation list tag (navList), you can easily build and display a multifunctional multi-level menu.

-To fully utilize the navigation function of AnQiCMS, we need to start from the background configuration, then to the rendering of the front-end template, step by step to build the menu structure we want.
+Make full use of AnQiCMS' navigation function, we need to start from the background configuration, then to the rendering of the front-end template, and step by step build the menu structure we desire.

-One, Back-end Navigation Configuration: Lay the foundation for multi-level menus
+One, background navigation configuration: lay the foundation for multi-level menus

-In the AnQiCMS management backend, navigation settings are the first step in building multi-level menus.
+In the AnQiCMS management backend, navigation settings are the first step in building a multi-level menu.
 You can find the relevant options under 'Backend Settings' -> 'Navigation Settings'.

-You can create different 'navigation categories', such as 'main navigation', 'footer navigation', or 'sidebar navigation', which allows you to define independent menu systems for different areas of the website.By default, the system will provide a category named "Default Navigation".
+First, you can create different navigation categories, such as main navigation, footer navigation, or sidebar navigation, which allows you to define independent menu systems for different areas of the website.By default, the system will provide a category named "default navigation".

 After selecting or creating a navigation category, you can add specific navigation links.
-Each navigation link can be set with the following key information:
+Each navigation link can set the following key information:

-1. Display name and subtitle:This is the text displayed on the front end for the menu item, which can be set according to the needs, including the main title and the auxiliary subtitle.
+- Display name and subtitle:This is the text displayed on the front-end menu item, you can set the main title and the auxiliary subtitle as needed.

-4. Display Order:By adjusting the display order, you can control the arrangement position of the menu items at the same level, with the smaller number appearing earlier.
+PageId) will be saved, which is very useful when dynamically loading content on the front end. - Display order:By adjusting the display order, you can control the arrangement of menu items at the same level, with smaller numbers appearing earlier.

-Through these settings, you can intuitively create a hierarchical menu structure in the background, such as:
+With these settings, you can create a hierarchical menu structure intuitively in the background, for example:

-After these background configurations are completed, the next step is to display them on the website using front-end template tags.
+These backend configurations are completed, and then you need to display them on the website through front-end template tags.

-2. Front-end template rendering: UtilizenavListTags to display menus
+Part two: Front-end template rendering: usingnavListTags to display the menu

-In the AnQiCMS template files,navListTags are used as the key to render navigation lists.
-They can read the menu data you have configured in the background and provide it to the template in a structured manner for iteration and display.
+In the AnQiCMS template file,navListThe tag is used to render the navigation list.
+It can read the menu data configured in the background and provide it to the template in a structured manner for iteration and display.

 navListThe basic usage is as follows: